QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

-In contrast to the function implementing the basic \acs{ISS}, which returns the optimal input state and the \acs{SLD} in terms of arrays, this procedure gives them in a form of lists containing tensor components: \texttt{psis} = [$\psi_0$, $\psi_1$, ...] and \texttt{Ls} = [$\mf L_0$, $\mf L_1$, ...], see Eqs.~\eqref{eq:mps} and \eqref{eq:sld_mpo}.
+In contrast to the function implementing the basic \acs{ISS}, which returns the optimal input state and the \acs{SLD} in terms of arrays, this procedure gives them in the form of lists containing tensor components: \texttt{psis} = [$\psi_0$, $\psi_1$, ...] and \texttt{Ls} = [$\mf L_0$, $\mf L_1$, ...], see Eqs.~\eqref{eq:mps} and \eqref{eq:sld_mpo}.

 Naturally, increasing ancilla and bond dimensions allows to achieve higher values of \acs{QFI} up to some optimal value, see Fig.~\ref{fig:parallel}(B) and (C).
-One might asses this value by running \texttt{iss\_tnet\_parallel\_qfi} for increasing dimension sizes, but it can be also upper-bounded using the \texttt{par\_bounds} function which gives a bound on the \acs{QFI} of parallel strategy for all ancilla and bond dimension sizes (see section \ref{sec:bounds}):
+One might assess this value by running \texttt{iss\_tnet\_parallel\_qfi} for progressively larger dimension sizes, but it can also be upper-bounded using the \texttt{par\_bounds} function which gives a bound on the \acs{QFI} of the parallel strategy for all ancilla and bond dimension sizes (see Sec.~\ref{sec:bounds}):

 The obtained value is an array \texttt{bound}=[$b_1, b_2, ..., b_N$] where $b_n$ is an upper bound on $F_Q^{(n)}(\Lambda_\theta)$.